Roche to buy U.S. biotech firm InterMune for $8.3 billion

 Roche said the transaction was expected to be neutral for its core earnings per share in 2015 but would boost profits from 2016 onwards.
 It said guidance for this year remained unchanged.

 Schwan declined to comment on whether the InterMune deal would make a buyout of Chugai less likely.
-He said Roche would continue to pursue targeted "bolt-on" acquisitions.

 Even after swallowing InterMune, Roche would still have the leverage to "very easily" buy out the rest of Chugai and do something else, said Kepler Cheuvreux analyst Fabian Wenner.
 But he conceded such a move may now be "somewhat less likely".

 On Monday, shares in Chugai fell 9 percent after Bloomberg reported that Roche had decided against a buyout.

 InterMune had considered selling itself about three years ago but decided not to pursue a deal at that time due to uncertainty over clinical data for pirfenidone, people familiar with the matter told Reuters previously.

 Roche said its interest in a deal was triggered following positive late-stage trial results for the drug in May.
 The medicine also received a "breakthrough therapy" designation from the U.S. Food and Drug Administration (FDA).
 The term is reserved for drugs for serious diseases that appear to offer a substantial advance on existing therapies.